decentraland/adr/docs/ADR-73-ab-testing.md

 )
 ```

-Finally, you define your success metric (and time frame), this way the data team (or any other) will be able to generate a dashboard to measure the success (or not) of your test.
+Finally, you need to define your success metric (and time frame).
+This way the data team (or any other team) will be able to generate a dashboard to measure the success (or failure) of your test.